DoctorNeuron/neuron-earth-travelogue-content/transit/content/transjakarta.md

 4. If you are a woman, please occupy the woman-only space.
 Not only to guarantee your safety from assault, but you can also give more space to men/boys.
 5. Check their maps [here](https://transjakarta.co.id/peta-rute/).
 If you still need guidance, ask the officers there.

+## Is this the perfect transportation for me

+Definitely.
+It is well-integrated with every corner of the well-known area.
+You can take a ride to Monas, Blok M, Grand Indonesia Mall, and others for a single flat fare.

+However, you need a bit of knowledge of which bus stop will be your next or final stop.
+Sure, the official map helps, yet you still need to get very used to their integration system.
+Just take your time.

+One more thing, always keep updated with their [Twitter](https://twitter.com/PT_Transjakarta) or [Instagram](https://www.instagram.com/infotije/) (actually, [there are two](https://www.instagram.com/pt_transjakarta/) of them).
+There will be a frequent update about temporary route changes, closure of a stop, and others.

 ## Get off your seat and walk

 I ask you to get out of your private vehicle.
 I admit it is so fun because I do not need to find another parking lot.
 Plus I can walk around as far as I please without worrying about my vehicle getting stolen in the park or whatever.